sohankanna/Wazuh-SOC-Lab/README.md

 ### 1. Advanced Endpoint Monitoring with Sysmon

 I enhanced endpoint visibility on the Windows agent by integrating Sysmon.
-This allowed for the detection of suspicious process creation, such as the use of legitimate tools for malicious purposes ("Living off the Land").
-I created a custom rule to generate a high-priority alert whenever PowerShell was executed.
+This allowed for the detection of granular system activity often missed by standard logging.
+To prove the entire pipeline—from event generation on the agent to analysis on the server—was working, I created a custom rule to generate a high-priority alert whenever PowerShell was executed.

 _**[Screenshot 2: The Level 12 Sysmon alert for PowerShell execution]**_

 ### 2. Proactive Vulnerability Detection

 I configured and enabled Wazuh's Vulnerability Detector module to proactively scan all endpoints for known Common Vulnerabilities and Exposures (CVEs).
-This demonstrates the ability to identify and prioritize system weaknesses before they can be exploited.
+The system successfully identified 61 vulnerabilities on the Windows 11 endpoint, demonstrating the ability to assess security posture and prioritize patching efforts based on severity.

 _**[Screenshot 3: The Vulnerabilities tab for the Windows agent, showing High/Medium CVEs]**_

 ### 3. Real-Time File Integrity Monitoring (FIM)

-To protect critical assets, I configured FIM to monitor the web root directory (`/var/www/html`) on the Linux web server.
-This provides instant alerts for any unauthorized file modifications, such as a website defacement.
+To protect critical assets, I configured File Integrity Monitoring (FIM) to provide instant alerts for unauthorized file modifications.
+After initial troubleshooting revealed a persistent configuration sync issue, I successfully pivoted to a direct, local configuration on the agent.
+The test was conducted by creating a new file in the monitored `/home/arthur` directory, which immediately triggered the FIM alert.
+This demonstrated not only the ability to configure FIM but also to adapt and solve complex, real-world troubleshooting challenges.

-_**[Screenshot 4: The Level 7 "Integrity checksum changed" alert]**_
+_**[Screenshot 4: The Level 5 "File added to the system" alert from the Linux agent]**_

 ### 4. Threat Intelligence Integration with VirusTotal

 I integrated the Wazuh server with the VirusTotal API.
-This automatically checks the hash of any new file detected by FIM against VirusTotal's database of known malware, turning a simple file event into a critical, high-fidelity malware detection.
+This automatically checks the hash of any new file detected by FIM against VirusTotal's database of known malware.
+A test using the EICAR file successfully triggered the FIM-to-VirusTotal pipeline, generating an alert that confirmed the successful API query and response.
+This turns a simple file event into an enriched, high-fidelity security signal.

-_**[Screenshot 5: The Level 12 VirusTotal alert showing "malicious file detected"]**_
+_**[Screenshot 5: The VirusTotal alert showing "61 engines detected this file"]**_

 ---

 ## Grand Finale: The Automated Kill Chain

-This final demonstration showcases a complete, automated "Detect and Respond" workflow.
+This final demonstration showcases a complete, automated "Detect and Respond" workflow using a classic brute-force attack scenario.

-**The Scenario:** An attacker (Kali Linux) successfully compromises the Linux web server and attempts to escalate their attack by launching a brute-force SSH attack against other machines.
+**The Scenario:** An attacker (Kali Linux) attempts to gain access to the `Linux-WebServer` by launching an SSH brute-force attack.

-**1. The Attack (Before):** The attacker has full connectivity and can ping the target machine successfully.
+**1. The Attack (Before):** The attacker has full connectivity and can successfully `ping` the target machine.
-_**[Screenshot 6A: The successful `ping` from Kali]**_
+_**[Screenshot 6A: The successful `ping` from Kali to the Linux server]**_

-**2. Detection and Response:** Wazuh detects the multiple failed login attempts, triggering a Level 10 alert.
-This alert immediately triggers a pre-configured Active Response rule, which executes a script on the target agent to block the attacker's source IP address.
+**2. Detection and Response:** Wazuh's log analysis engine detects the multiple failed SSH login attempts from the same source IP, triggering a Level 10 alert (Rule ID `2502`).
+This alert immediately triggers a pre-configured Active Response rule, which executes the `firewall-drop` script on the target agent to block the attacker's IP address.
 _**[Screenshot 6B: The Wazuh dashboard showing the Level 10 brute-force alert followed by the Level 3 "Host Blocked" alert]**_

-**3. The Result (After):** The attacker's IP is now blocked at the firewall level.
+**3. The Result (After):** The attacker's IP is now blocked at the firewall level on the `Linux-WebServer`.
 All further connection attempts from the attacker fail.
 _**[Screenshot 6C: The failed `ping` from Kali, showing "Destination host unreachable"]**_

-This successful demonstration proves the lab's capability to not only detect threats in real-time but to automatically neutralize them without human intervention.
+This successful demonstration proves the lab's capability to not only detect threats in real-time but to automatically neutralize them without human intervention, completing the full security lifecycle.